mattijn/topojson/docs/index.md

 - [Contributing](contributing)

 Topojson is BSD-licensed and the source is available on GitHub.
-If any questions or issues come up as you use topojson, please get in touch via Git Issues.
+If any questions or issues come up as you use topojson, please get in touch via Github Issues: [Python TopoJSON on GitHub](https://github.com/mattijn/topojson).